-11. Are there any areas on or around the location which are protected under international or local legislation for their ecological, landscape, cultural or other value, which could be affected by the project?
-Part of CLB is built in 1920 and while it is not in Sint Maarten's official registry of historic monuments, it is considered a historical landmark by the community.
+Screening Questions Yes/No/?
+Briefly Describe Is this likely to result in a significant effect?
+Yes/No/? - Why?
+Proposed Works Demolition/Construction/Remodeling SML School Demolition/ Construction/ remodeling CLB School Demolition/Construction/ remodeling PJL cultural or other value, which could be affected by the project?
 The Library is at approximately 110m from Great Salt Pond, which part of has been designated as a national monument based on its cultural and historical significance.
-No with measures -Renovations and repairs of the CLB building(s) considered as cultural heritage should be done without interfering with the original architecture of the heritage building.
-The CLB or parts thereof should be maintained based on a Cultural Heritage Assessment Report and Management Plan. -Pond will be protected from contamination caused by direct solid and wastewater releases from the construction site, by implementing mitigation measures described in the Waste Management plan of the C-ESMP related to Library reconstruction NRPB will review and approve the C-ESMP.
-1&2 12.
-Are there any other areas on or around the location which are important or sensitive for reasons of their ecology, e.g. wetlands, watercourses or other water bodies, the coastal zone, mountains, forests or woodlands, which could be affected by the project?
+Waste Mana ementing mitigation measures described in the gement plan of the C-ESMP related to Library on NRPB will review and approve the C-ESMP.
+12. Are there any other areas on or around the location which are important or sensitive for reasons of their ecology, e.g. wetlands, watercourses or other water bodies, the coastal zone, mountains, forests or woodlands, which could be affected by the project?
 Yes Library is 340m away from the Great Bay beach, 110m from the Great Salt Pond and 40m from a water canal.
 See also 13 below for more details regarding Great Salt Pond.
 No See 13 below 2 13.
-Are there any areas on or around the location which are used by protected, important or sensitive species of fauna or flora, e.g. for breeding, Yes Library is at 110m from Great Salt Pond, which is an important Bird Area.
+Are there any areas on or around the location which are used by protected, important or sensitive species of fauna or flora, e.g. for breeding, nesting, foraging, Yes Library is at 110m from Great Salt Pond, which is an important Bird Area.
 It is a critical habitat for shorebirds and water birds.
-The pond shelters populations of fish, such as mullet, mollusks, and small No Reconstruction works will not have an impact on the pond, ocean and beach as long as proper mitigation measures of C-ESMP are implemented.
-2 nesting, foraging, resting, overwintering, migration, which could be affected by the project? invertebrates such as fiddler crabs, which provide a great source of food for the birds.
+The pond shelters populations of fish, such as mullet, mollusks, and small ocean and be on works will not have an impact on the pond, each as long as proper mitigation measures of mplemented.

+Screening Questions Yes/No/?
+Briefly Describe Is this likely to result in a significant effect?
+Yes/No/? - Why?
+Proposed Works Demolition/Construction/Remodeling SML School Demolition/ Construction/ remodeling CLB School Demolition/Construction/ remodeling PJL resting, overwintering, migration, which could be affected by the project? invertebrates such as fiddler crabs, which provide a great source of food for the birds.
 14. Are there any inland, coastal, marine or underground waters on or around the location which could be affected by the project?
 Yes See 13 above.
 No See 13 above 2 15.
 Are there any areas or features of high landscape or scenic value on or around the location which could be affected by the project?
-Yes Library is at 110m from Great Salt Pond No See 11 above 1&2 16.
-Are there any routes or facilities on or around the location which are used by the public for access to recreation or other facilities, which could be affected by the project?
-Yes, There are routes which are used by the public for access to recreation or other facilities.
-At SML there is a (newly constructed) playground and basketball court adjacent to the which are being used by the community.
-PJL has a paid parking lot in front of the building where visitors of the city could park.
-Yes Those facilities may be affected or closed due to works mobility arrangements and safety concerns.
-A Traffic Management & Community ESH Plan shall be part of the C-ESMP to mitigate the risks.
-1&2
+Yes Library is at 110m from Great Salt Pond No See 11 above 1 82 2 16.
+Are there any routes or facilities on or around the location which are used by the public for access to recreation or other facilities, which could be Yes, There are routes which are used by the public for access to recreation or other facilities.
+At SML there is a (newly constructed) playground and basketball court adjacent to the which are being used by the mobility arra ies may be affected or closed due to works angements and safety concerns.
+A Traffic t & Community ESH Plan shall be part of the Cigate the risks.